Skip to content

 }

-In this example, the workflow connects to a host, captures the screen, fills a field, presses Enter, captures the screen again, and then disconnects.
+In this example, an EveryStepDelay range keeps the steps paced, the StepDelay step adds a longer pause before pressing Enter, and an EndOfTaskDelay holds the virtual user after completion to mirror real think-time.
+The workflow connects to a host, captures the screen, fills both fields, presses Enter, captures the screen again, and then disconnects.
+By default, WaitForField will wait before all steps once connected.

 Concurrent Workflows